 If you are sensitive to the heat from chiles, completely removing the seeds will make the sauce very mild, especially the jalapeños.
 Poblanos are a very mild chile, so it is less important to remove their seeds.
 For reference, the jalapeño is about five times hotter than a poblano.

 If you have never used tomatillos before, they can ooze as they are grilling or roasting.
-Using a grill-proof sheet pan lined with non-stick aluminum foil, keeps the tomatillo’s sticky juices right where I want them (ready to go in a sauce!).
+Using a grill-proof sheet pan lined with non-stick aluminum foil, keeps the tomatillo’s sticky juices right where I want them (ready to go in the sauce!).

 For a variation, you can make this chile verde using only shredded young jackfruit or only seitan (store bought or homemade).
 Personally, I like them together.
 It’s heartier and adds to the overall texture.
 If you want to make this gluten free, omit the seitan and add three 14 ounce cans of young shredded jackfruit.

 Slow Cooker Vegan Chile Verde